- Select .

 On the Authentication page, enter the User and Password of the SFTP user for this connection.
 This user must have read and write credentials to the selected URL and subdirectory.

 The password is encrypted and cannot be edited after saving the connection.
-To change the password, click RESET and enter a new password.
+To change the password, select Reset and enter a new password.

-On the Sample format page, click + to upload a file with your sample file that defines inbound SFTP data mappings.
+On the Sample format page, select + to upload a file with your sample file that defines inbound SFTP data mappings.
 This sample file format contains the expected attributes of the connected system.

 The sample format file is used when creating an inbound SFTP data integration.
 See Creating or Editing an SFTP Data Integration.

-Click Browse and select a file from your PC or click-and-drag the file from your PC to the sample format file.
+Select a file from your PC or drag the file from your PC to the sample format file.

 Uploading subsequent files will override any existing sample attributes.